-There are plenty of inland lochs and rivers to explore - try Loch Awe, Loch Eck or Loch Morlich in Glenmore Forest Park, where you can hire water sports equipment or take lessons too.
+There are plenty of inland lochs and rivers to explore.
+Try Loch Awe or Loch Eck, or to get lessons and hire equipment, visit Loch Morlich in Glenmore Forest Park.
 The rivers and lochs of Queen Elizabeth Forest Park are all superb, while the 60 mile-long Great Glen Canoe Trail is an unforgettable trip for adventurous paddlers.

-You need to know what you're doing, have the right gear and be with people you trust.
-Please check local conditions, follow the Paddlers Access Code (PDF 350KB) and be respectful of other river users.
+But, you need to know what you're doing.
+Make sure you have the right gear and be with people you trust.
+Follow all water safety advice.
+Please check local conditions, follow the Paddlers Access Code and be respectful of other river users.

 Worth their salt